FAIRsharing/json-schema-tools/README.md

 ## Machine Actionable Metadata Models
 One of the most common format to exchange data over the web is the **JavaScript Object Notation** (**JSON**).
 It's a popular open-standard that can be used to represent data and metadata instances and the constrains that should be applied to describe these object (also called **schemas**).

-<br/> Schemas are built using the **JSON-Schema** standard which informs about the syntactic constrains of an object: properties name,
-description, allowed values, cardinality, references to other schemas, ect ....
+Schemas are built using the **JSON-Schema** standard which informs about the syntactic constrains of an object: properties name, description, allowed values, cardinality, references to other schemas, ect ....
-<br/>They are **highly interconnected** and can even contain circularity.
-This allows to represent very complex structures (called networks in this documentation), which, however, may become
+<br/> They rely on the powerful ```$ref``` keyword to references other schemas, creating very complex oriented cyclic graphs where each
+node is a schema and each vertices is a relationship between two schemas (in other words, a property).
+In this documentation we will refer to these interconnected structures as **networks**.

+Networks allow to represent very dense structures which may become hardly human readable when the numbers of properties and relationships reach certain thresholds.
-hardly human readable.
-To emphasise this phenomena, semantic constrains for machine readability that should also be taken into consideration create an even more complex specification.
+<br/>To emphasise this phenomena, semantic constrains for machine readability that should also be taken into consideration create an even more complex specification.
+Semantics constrains are contextual elements that reduce ambiguity, allowing machine to understand the meaning of the information.

 #### Separating syntactic and semantic layers:
 ![alt text](assets/separation_of_concerns.png "Separation of semantic and syntactic concerns")

-In order to cope with the semantic and syntactic constrains, the semantic layer was separated from the schemas and included in context files inspired by the **JSON-LD** specification.
+In order to cope with both semantic and syntactic concerns, the semantic layer was separated from the schemas and included in context files inspired by the **JSON-LD** specification.
 Each schema is bound to a set of context files (through mapping files) that deliver the ontology tags describing the object and its properties.
-This allows to easily extend an existing schema or network with new vocabulary terms and to have different vocabulary systems living side by side.
+This allows to easily extend an existing schema or network with new vocabulary terms and to have different ontology living side by side.

-The purpose of this repository is to provide a python 3 toolkit that help users create, compare, merge and export these schemas and their associated context files in order to increase the existing pool of **machine** and **human readable models** that represent **syntactic** and **semantic constrains of metadata**.
+The purpose of this repository is to provide a python 3 toolkit that help users create, compare, merge and export schemas and their associated context files in order to increase the existing pool of **machine** and **human readable models** that describe the **syntactic** and **semantic constrains** of an object **metadata**.
 <br/> This is very important, especially in the context of data **Findability**, **Accessibility**, **Integrability** and **Reusablity** ([FAIR](https://www.nature.com/articles/sdata201618))
 where a lot of representations are still too verbose and lack machine readable formats.

 #### Inputs
-The input schema networks used to create the toolkit can be found as follow:
+The input networks used to create the toolkit can be found as follow:
 - Minimum Information About Cell Assays: **[MIACA](https://github.com/FAIRsharing/mircat/tree/master/miaca)**
 - Minimum Information About Cell Migration Experiments: **[MIACME](https://github.com/FAIRsharing/mircat/tree/master/miacme)**
 - Data Tag Suite: **DATS** [schemas](https://github.com/datatagsuite/schema) and [context](https://github.com/datatagsuite/context)